Charles Schwab Review

 Founded in 1973, Charles Schwab is a full-service brokerage with over $3 trillion in total client assets.
 As a low-cost leader offering $0 stock trades, Charles Schwab provides investors excellent stock research, quality trade tools, and professional planning for the future.

-After spending six months testing 16 online brokers for our ninth annual stock broker review, here are our top findings on Charles Schwab:
+After spending five months testing 15 of the best online brokers for our 10th Annual Review, here are our top findings on Charles Schwab:

-- Schwab trading platforms are robust and will satisfy the majority of traders, making it a good choice for day trading and options trading.
+- Schwab trading platforms and tools are robust and will satisfy the majority of traders, making it a respectable choice for day trading and options trading.
+That said, Schwab's mobile trading app lacks real-time streaming quotes.

 - $0 online stock, ETF, and options commissions at Schwab.
 Open Account